 Return to your hotel for dinner after a full day touring Granada.

 After breakfast today meet the chef at Hotel Dario, Oscar Coronado, and venture together to the local market.
-Here you'll peruse the stalls and select all of the fresh ingredients needed to create an authentic Nicaraguan meal.
+Here peruse the stalls and select all of the fresh ingredients needed to create an authentic Nicaraguan meal.
 Head back to Hotel Dario, roll up your sleeves, and cook alongside Chef Coronado, learning trade secrets and traditions of Nicaraguan cuisine.
 At the end of class, sit back and enjoy the feast you have prepared.

 This afternoon travel with your guide to the Mombacho Volcano Reserve.
 This area is known as a cloud forest, due to its low-lying cloud layer.
 It is teeming with tropical vegetation that has been restored to the reserve after centuries of volcanic activity.
-Drive with your guide about 45 minutes to the base of the volcano and meet up with park keepers who will share their vast knowledge of the area with you as you load into a 4x4 and continue on to the summit.
+Drive with your guide about 45 minutes to the base of the volcano and meet up with park keepers who share their vast knowledge of the area with you as you load into a 4x4 and continue on to the summit.
 Enjoy the ride up through lush flora, passing by stunning views of this unique ecosystem.
 At the summit, spend about two hours strolling along the trails of the volcano, learning about its history, biodiversity, and ancient inhabitants.
 Head back down the mountain to Granada for a relaxing evening and dinner in town.